Elia Dalla Costa: Cardinalate

 political and cultural experimentation, second to none in all of Italy.
 Nontraditional Catholic thinkers coexisted in the Tuscan capital city in fruitful interaction with radical democratic spokespersons and intellectuals emerging from the Partito d’Azione, side-by-side with open-minded representatives of the Communist tradition."
 This vibrant and reformist culture of Florentine Catholicism was attributed to Dalla Costa, who served as archbishop of Florence and represented a left-wing, staunchly progressive faction of Christian Democracy; Florence was also home to many left-wing Catholic politicians such as Giorgio La Pira.
 Ernesto Balducci argued that progressive Catholicism of Florence was a precursor to reforms of Vatican II: "I dare to say that in Florence one experienced the [Vatican II] Council [long] before the Council."

 Dalla Costa was credited with being the "protective hand" of the city, aiding and speaking in favour of nonconformist and progressive Catholics in Florence.
 His reformist approach allowed for free development of reform-oriented and Catholic intellectuals in Florence, in effect producing more reformists than any other Italian city.
 Dalla Costa was also the mentor of Bruno Borghi, who took up full-time industrial labour in the 1950s and became involved in local trade unions, also forming postulates similar to liberation theology.
 Because of this, Borghi is regarded as the first worker-priest in Italy.
 Another progressive Catholic priest that received Dalla Costa's support was Enzo Mazzi, who became the parish priest of the newly built neighbourhood Isolotto in 1954.
 Under Mazzi's watch, Isolotto "became to second wave European Left Catholicism what the Besançon watch factory LIP became for the post-1968 European New and Far Left: the internationally most famous and infamous location of visionary conflict".
 To this end, Florence became known for its Left Catholic grassroots communities.

-Together with Enzo Mazzi, Dalla Costa organized a Catholic social club in an abandoned victory in Isolotto, which also became a daycare centre, library and after-school coaching for the schoolchildren of socially disadvantaged families.
+Together with Enzo Mazzi, Dalla Costa organized a Catholic social club in an abandoned factory in Isolotto, which also became a daycare centre, library and after-school coaching for the schoolchildren of socially disadvantaged families.
 It also expanded into other areas, such as becoming a nursery and a place for evening education classes and job training, as well as financial and moral assistance.
 Local newspapers hailed the club as “an organism articulated according to the highest standards of modern sociology”, praising it for filling the gap in the social life of the community and providing residents with a place to gather.
 Dalla Costa would also create a charity network through the centre, which was tasked with the distribution of clothing and food to local families in need.